BPA danger: Blood Pressure

 - Second, buy dried beans in bulk.
 If you do use canned beans, rinse them thoroughly prior to eating.
 And, rather than using canned tomato products, consider making your own sauce with fresh, in-season tomatoes and freezing it.

-Finally, protect your heart by taking steps to control your blood pressure.
+Finally, protect your heart by using natural remedies for high blood pressure.
 Even if you don’t have hypertension, this study shows that it doesn’t take much to cause a spike.
 Exercise regularly, reduce stress, drink plenty of water, and take blood pressure-normalizing nutrients such as nattokinase, grapeseed extract, and omega-3 essential fatty acids.